berndporr/fastcgi_json_cpp_api/README.md

 methods to add key/value pairs and then get the json with the method `getJSON()`.

-### Implement the POST callback (optional)
+### Implement the POST callback (client -> server, optional)

-This handler receives the JSON from jQuery POST command from the website for example a button press.
+This handler receives the JSON from jQuery POST command from the website for example when the user presses a button.
 Implement the callback:

 ```
 	class POSTCallback {